20100dbg/20100dbg.github.io/_posts/2024-04-13-post-java-application-analysis.md

 At work, we use an internal software from another department.
-This software receives, processes and store data into a local MySQL database ; this data in itself is very useful, but the software does not do much with it and does not allow you to retrieve it so we would be able process it as you wish.
+This software receives, processes and store data into a local MySQL database ; this data in itself is very useful, but the software does not do much with it and does not allow you to retrieve it so you would be able process it as you wish.
 Alas, the department in charge of this software won't providing even a restricted access to the MySQL database.

 From this frustration, a challenge was born : finding read access to this MySQL database and finally be able to fully exploit that data.